Last editedJun 20237 min read

 3. Google Pay

 Google Pay enables users to pay on your website using card details they have stored in the product, a major player among digital wallets.
 Users can recognise the payment option by the distinctive "G Pay" logo.
 It's highly inclusive, as hundreds of millions of users worldwide are using Google Pay on their devices already.

 3. Apple Pay

 The obvious counterpart to Google Pay, Apple Pay is its iOS equivalent.
 With equally enormous numbers of existing users, Apple Pay offers convenience when taking payments in your website.
 Be sure to check out Apple's Acceptable Use Guidelines, as you'll need to adhere to specific branding and user interface requirements.

 One of the most recognisable online payment methods in the world, PayPal's reputation is a major advantage of using this provider.
 It's a trusted and secure service but comes at a price, at 2.9% + $0.30 per transaction at the time of writing.
-Other providers can likely give you the same service at a much lower cost - GoCardless charges just 1% + $0.25 per transaction, capped at a maximum of $2.50, on our simple, contract-free pricing plan.
+Other providers can likely give you the same service at a much lower cost - GoCardless has no sign up costs, no commitments and no hidden fees on our simple, contract-free pricing plan.

 Needing no introduction, Stripe is one of the most well-known payment gateways on the market.
 Designed with online transactions in mind, it's a huge service that provides a reliable and slick experience.
 Other benefits include multi-currency support, allowing you to show prices in the native currency for your customer in over 135 countries.